 MEDICAL – spent $19.98

-We purchased a Nose Frida for $19.98 on the recommendation of a friend who works in a NICU.
+We purchased a Nose Frida on the recommendation of a friend.
 We had been given a different nose sucker and the standard one at the hospital so this purchase was an extra.

 It does seem to work a little better than the other two we tried, but in general I’m not sold on it as a required baby item.
 We more often reach for saline drops than a nose sucker when the baby is congested, and we could have made due with the hospital-provided one.